Pharmacokinetics and Safety of SAR441236

 a study on HIV/AIDS

-The purpose of this study is to evaluate the safety, tolerability, pharmacokinetics, and antiviral activity of SAR441236, a tri-specific broadly neutralizing antibody against the human immunodeficiency virus (HIV).
+The purpose of this study was to evaluate the safety, tolerability, pharmacokinetics, and antiviral activity of SAR441236, a tri-specific broadly neutralizing antibody against the human immunodeficiency virus (HIV).

-A Phase I, First-in-Human, Ascending Dose Study of SAR441236, a Tri-specific Broadly Neutralizing Antibody, in Participants With HIV
+A Phase I, First-in-Human Study of SAR441236, a Tri-specific Broadly Neutralizing Antibody, in Participants With HIV

-This study will evaluate the safety, tolerability, pharmacokinetics, and antiviral activity of SAR441236, a tri-specific broadly neutralizing antibody against HIV.
+This study evaluated the safety, tolerability, pharmacokinetics, and antiviral activity of SAR441236, a tri-specific broadly neutralizing antibody against HIV.

-The study includes two arms.
-In Arm A, three cohorts of antiretroviral-treated, virologically suppressed participants will be randomized to receive a single intravenous (IV) dose of SAR441236 or placebo on Day 0.
-After Cohort 1, each subsequent cohort will open for enrollment only after an evaluation of safety outcomes for all participants in the previous cohort indicates that it is safe to increase the dose of SAR441236.
-All participants in Cohorts 1-3 will be followed for 24 weeks.
+In Arm A, three dose cohorts (1, 3, and 10 mg/kg) of antiretroviral-treated, virologically suppressed participants were randomized (2:1, active to placebo) to receive a single intravenous (IV) dose of SAR441236 or placebo on Day 0.
+After Cohort 1 (1 mg/kg, lowest Arm A dose), each subsequent, higher-dose, cohort opened for enrollment only after an evaluation of safety outcomes for all participants in the previous cohort indicated it was safe to increase the dose of SAR441236.
+All participants in Cohorts 1-3 were followed for up to 24 weeks.

-Participants in Arm A will continue taking non-study-provided antiretroviral treatment throughout the study.
+Participants in Arm A continued taking non-study-provided antiretroviral treatment throughout the study.

-Participants in Arm B will initiate non-study-provided combination antiretroviral therapy (selected by their primary HIV clinician) on Day 28.
+Participants in Arm B initiated or re-initiated non-study-provided combination antiretroviral therapy (ART) (selected by their primary HIV clinician) on or before Day 28.
+A later version of the protocol changed the duration of SAR441236 monotherapy to no more than 14 days, however, no participants enrolled under that version.

 - HIV-1 infection, documented by any licensed rapid HIV-1 test or HIV-1 enzyme or chemiluminescence immunoassay (E/CIA) test kit at any time prior to study entry and confirmed by a licensed Western blot, Geenius assay, or a second antibody test by a method other than the initial rapid HIV-1 and/or E/CIA, or by HIV-1 antigen, plasma HIV-1 RNA viral load.